marcelrf/karenzathegame/README.md

 **3.9 Attack and defense resolution**

 So what happens when a player attacks, and the other player actually manages to play a defense card?
 Nobody scores, at least not now!
 And who will play next turn?
 It will depend on the power of both cards.
-If the power of the defense is greater than the power of the attack, the defending player will play next turn.
-Otherwise (defense power is less or equal than attack power), the attacking player will play next turn.
+If the power of the defense is greater or equal than the power of the attack, the defending player will play next turn.
+Otherwise (defense power is less than attack power), the attacking player will play next turn.
 Easy, ain’t it?

-**3.10 Discarding**

-In your turn, if you have the initiative (see definition above), and you choose not to play a card (or can not play it), you still can optionally discard a card.
-To discard a card, just pick a card from your hand and put it aside face-up.
-This action can help you get rid of cards you won’t use.
-You can use a single pile for all the cards that are put aside in the game, always face-up.

-**3.11 Passing the initiative and drawing event**
+**3.11 The drawing event**

-Every time a player passes the initiative, some things take place: First, all the cards that are on the table are removed and put on the discard pile of the corresponding player.
-In addition to that, a drawing event takes place.
-In a drawing event, both players (yes, both!) will draw from their respective decks as many cards as necessary to complete 7 cards in hand.
-For example: if a player has 2 cards in hand when a drawing event takes place, he (or she) will draw 5 cards (2 + 5 = 7).
-If a player has 6 cards in hand, he (or she) will draw just 1 card.
-If a player already has 7 cards in hand, then he or she won’t draw any cards.
+Every time a player passes the initiative, a unique thing happens: a drawing event takes place.
+In a drawing event, both players (yes, both!) will perform 2 ordered actions: First, discard as many cards as they want from their hands (can be 0); and then, draw from their respective decks as many cards as necessary to complete 5 cards in hand.
+For example: if a player has 3 cards in hand when a drawing event takes place, he (or she) can discard 1 card and then draw 3 cards (3 - 1 + 3 = 5).

 **3.12 The game ends**

 The game ends when a player (the winner) scores 10 or more points.
 It also immediately ends if, in a drawing event, a player should draw a card and can not (because his or her deck is empty).
-In this case, the player with the highest score wins!
+In this case, the player that can't draw loses the game.
+If both players can't draw up to 5 cards in the same drawing event, guess what: the game is a... draw!

 4 Example Game
 --------------

 **4.1 Introduction**

 Let’s consider a game between two imaginary players, say Joey and Rachel.
 We’ll follow it turn by turn so that you can understand how it goes.
 For simplicity reasons they will play with only 3 cards in hand.
-When you play in the real world, remember to use 7 cards!
+When you play in the real world, remember to use 5 cards!

 **4.2 Setup**